Icegrave0391/mackup/README.md

 **macOS TextInput**

 This document [symbol codes](https://sites.psu.edu/symbolcodes/mac/codemac/) shows how to input some special symbols via the combination of different hotkeys.

+**macOS iTerm2**

+[iTerm2](https://iterm2.com/) is a powerful terminal emulator with amazing features to enhance the effciency to operate the command line.
+This article helps to [level-up your terminal game with iTerm2](https://www.typefloundry.com/1-800-iterm-bling.html).